If you’ve just joined the Peloton family…

 Especially as a beginner, proper warm ups and cool downs are really important.

-Every ride ends without about 1 minute of cooldown and a minute or two of stretching.
+Every ride ends with about 1 minute of cooldown and a minute or two of stretching.

 But for the best recovery, take a 5 minute cooldown ride from the recommendations screen after you ride.

 Or at least make the time to properly stretch out before you get on with your day.